casdoor/casdoor-website/docs/integration/lua/apisix.md

 Suppose a new user who has never visited this route before is going to visit it (http://localhost:9080/anything/d?param1=foo&param2=bar), considering that "authz-casdoor" is enabled, this visit would be processed by "authz-casdoor" plugin first.
 After checking the session and confirming that this user hasn't been authenticated, the visit will be intercepted.
 With the original url user wants to visit kept, he will be redirected to the login page of Casdoor.

-After successfully logging in with username and password(or whatever method he uses), Casdoor will redirect this user to the "callback_url" with GET parameter "code" and "state" specified.
+After successfully logging in with username and password(or whatever method he uses), Casdoor will redirect this user to the "callback_url" with GET parameters "code" and "state" specified.
 Because the "callback_url" is known by the plugin, when the visit toward the "callback_url" is intercepted this time, the logic of "Authorization code Grant Flow" in Oauth2 will be triggered, which means this plugin will request the access token to confirm whether this user is really logged in.
 After this confirmation, this plugin will redirect this user to the original url user wants to visit, which was kept by us previously.
 The logged-in status will also be kept in the session.

 Next time this user want to visit url behind this route (for example, http://localhost:9080/anything/d), after discovering that this user has been authenticated previously, this plugin won't redirect this user anymore so that this user can visit whatever he wants under this route without being interfered.